Parasin/MEAN-Decision-Tree/Documentation/Documentation.md

 ###Node Traversing
 How the application will work and traverse through the trees will be based on a hash traversal.
 The application will hold all the Nodes and Edges in a table and access a tree’s nodes and edges, then traverse them like a hash.
 The application can get the left child by taking the id of the node and multiply it by 2.
 To get the right child, the application will take the id of the node and multiply it by 2 and add 1.

-Since some paths are longer than others and the application must have a complete tree to have a hash, the application will house null nodes to put in place of some spots to keep the tree complete.
+Since some paths are longer than others, we cannot have a true hash.
+But to still have that functionality, whenever a new node is made, the